fenok/galaxis/packages/core/README.md

 #### `observableQuery.setOptions()`

 Switch the observable query into the inactive state and update its client and query.
 It may lead to the state change, which won't be reported.
-You should manually request the state via the `observableQuery.getState()` function.
+You should manually request the state via the <code>[observableQuery.getState()](#observablequerygetstate)</code> function.

 Such behavior allows you to update the state and synchronously get it back without worrying about unnecessary calls of the `onChange` function.